-We mean this in the broadest sense possible.
 Do you have enough space in the driver’s seat?
 You’ll be spending a lot of time there when you travel.
 So is it comfortable?
 Also, take a seat on the toilet with the door closed.
 Do you have enough room?
 Try standing in the shower?
 Does it fit and can you get beneath the showerhead?
 And of course, with space, we think about the luggage space.
 Is there enough space for all your luggage and that of fellow travellers?
 Are you taking bicycles for instance or other big articles for your hobbies?
 What about spare clothes, spare shoes, wetsuits?

 Can I bring everything?